adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - the rights-holders it includes or leaves unaddressed;
 - the obligations it assigns or leaves undefined;
 - the funding, coordination, and enforcement mechanisms it creates or omits;
+- the competence level at which it operates;
 - and the practical enforceability of its guarantees.

 **Normative silence is analytically relevant.**

-A domestic legal instrument may appear rights-compatible in wording while remaining structurally weak, exclusionary, or only partially aligned with the applicable international standard.
+A domestic legal instrument may appear rights-compatible in wording while remaining structurally weak, exclusionary, jurisdictionally mislocated, or only partially aligned with the applicable international standard.

 ---